Nimbus-Healthcare/nimbus-developer-portal/guides/quickstart.md

 ---
 title: Quickstart
-description: Get started with the Nimbus OS API in minutes
+description: Get started with the NovaMed Partner API in minutes
 ---

 # Quickstart